Flag of Cuba: Specifications

 The Cuban flag is at a length-to-width ratio of 2:1.
-The blue and white alternating stripes are of equal width.
-The red chevron is in the shape of an equilateral triangle that does not extend to the middle of the flag.
+It is made up of 5 alternating horizontal stripes, three blue and two white.
+These blue and white stripes are of equal width.
+Since 1906, the color of blue is specified as azul turquí, a dark, saturated blue such as indigo or Prussian blue.
+The red chevron is in the shape of an equilateral triangle.
 The star within the chevron has a diameter that is 1/3 the length of the hoist.
 Its middle is halfway up the flag.